thePeras/LDTS_Flappy_Tiger/docs/README.md

 ### REFACTORING

-Some of the changes made in the refactoring phase were remove dead code, extract methods and classes, remove duplicated code, substitute hardcoded values with constants, etc.
+Some changes made in the refactoring phase were remove dead code, extract methods and classes, remove duplicated code, substitute hardcoded values with constants, etc.

 #### Menu Viewers